Clicky

 As Christians, we should strive for holiness and support one another in doing the same (1 Peter 1:15–16).
 We must assess ourselves in the light of God’s family (1 Corinthians 11:31).
 Judgment starts at God’s temple.
 God allows and uses hardship and challenging circumstances in our lives so that we might persevere, mature, and fully trust Him, daily transforming into the likeness of Christ.

-justice figure holding a scale and judgement begins in the house of god
+jesus sitting on a throne inside a house and judgement begins in the house of god

 As believers, we will face many challenges in this life.
 God wants His people to become holy and to have communion with Him (Romans 8:29).
 As a loving parent would, God will punish His children for disobedience by bringing painful circumstances upon them.